-- >> do you have any worries about your child's health?
-You can ask how these are going to be followed up e.g. does your child have problems with his or her teeth?
-When will he or she go to the dentist and what treatment is going to be provided? - >> has your child been to any specialists and why?
-Have you given these details to your case manager?

-- >> it might be possible for you to attend some specialist appointments it's worth asking, or you may be able to get copies of written reports - >> if your child was admitted to a hospital, it might be possible to spend some time with him or her - again, it is worth asking - >> are the child's immunisations up to date?
+- >> Do you have any worries about your child's health?
+You can ask how these worries will be addressed e.g. does your child have problems with their teeth?
+When will they go to the dentist and what treatment is going to be provided? - >> Before your child went into care, did they see any specialists and for what reason?
+Have you given these details to your CM? - >> Ask how you will be kept informed if your child develops any health problems - It might be possible for you to attend specialist appointments or you might be able to get copies of reports - it is worth asking. - >> If your child was admitted to hospital it might be possible to spend some time with them again, it is worth asking. - >> Are your child's immunisations up to date?
 Have you provided these details?
-Is the Department keeping you up to date of immunisations whilst in foster care? - >> which child health clinic did you attend?
+Are you being kept up to date about immunisations and other health concerns while they are in foster care? - >> Which Child Health Clinic did you attend? - >> Does your child have a disability or development issues? - >> Are there any mental health concerns that others should be aware of?